 The Growth Management Act (GMA), adopted by the Washington State Legislature in 1990, directs cities within the State to plan for growth to help combat suburban sprawl, environmental degradation, and related issues that accompany rapid population growth.
 To implement the GMA, cities will write and adopt comprehensive plans to address the concerns outlined above.

-The City is currently updating and/or creating land use and strategic plans.
-They will supplement the next Comprehensive Plan update.
-Below are the steps and outcomes of the City's effort to update it's long range plans.
+The city is currently updating its category specific plans, which will supplement the next Comprehensive Plan update.
+Below are the steps and outcomes of the city's effort to update its long range plans.

-The next step is reviewing existing land uses and capacity.
-A land use master plan details and addresses land use patterns, infrastructure capacity, and implementation of the City vision.
+Phase 2 reviews existing land uses and capacity.
+A land use master plan details and addresses land use patterns, infrastructure capacity, and implementation of the city vision.

-The City is currently developing a Land Management and Transportation System Plan update.
-The plans will provide a vision for preserving Battle Ground, while identifying areas of growth and viable economic development for a successful future.
+The city recently adopted a Land Use Master Plan and Transportation System Plan.
+These plans provide a vision for preserving Battle Ground, while identifying areas of growth and viable economic development for a successful future.

-Phase 4 will entail sub-area planning, funding and execution, and periodic review to monitor success.
+Phase 4 involves sub-area planning, funding and execution, and periodic review to monitor success.

 Sub-area plans are detailed plans prepared for a smaller geographic area within our community.
 These areas can include projects such as parks, downtown districts, corridors, other special districts that show cohesive characteristics that create a sense of identity in our City.